aloiscochard/sarsi/README.md

 You can also specific a specific language by using adding its extension when calling `sarsi`.

     cargo build |& sarsi rs

-### Tailored

-Languages: Scala (sbt).

-#### Scala (SBT)

-You can use this *tailored* wrapper in place of your `sbt` command, interactively or not (you should surely prefer the former for performance reasons).

-    sarsi-sbt

-It will behind the scene call the `sbt` program available in the path and transparently forward the quick fixes produced to the available consumers.

 ## Consumers